W34K3D/W34K3D/Python Documentation.md

 ```

 Python supports "indexing from the end", called **negative indexing**.
-This means the last value of a sequence has an index of -1.
+&nbsp; This means the last value of a sequence has an index of -1.

 | "cat" | "dog" | "bird" | "cow" |
 | :---- | :---: | :----: | ----: |